 In any solid block of metal, where multiple ports have been drilled to allow for cross-channel fluid or gas conveyance, proper sealing of the drilled port is critical to performance.
 When evaluating seal options engineers must consider much more than the potential for leakage, but also installation, cleanliness requirements and materials.
-Proper seal selection ensures reliable performance, long-life and lower total costs.
+Proper metal-to-metal seal selection ensures reliable performance, long-life and lower total costs.

 Many common metal-to-metal seals – such as screw plugs, ball bearings and cup plugs – are not well-suited for today’s precision transmission systems.
-Seal selection has become a more complex decision because of: hydraulic fluids with unique viscosities, very thin port wall thicknesses, and materials with low elasticity moduli that are being used more frequently.
+Metal-to-metal seal selection has become a more complex decision because of: hydraulic fluids with unique viscosities, very thin port wall thicknesses, and materials with low elasticity moduli that are being used more frequently.

-Expander seals are an increasingly popular option.
+Expander seals are an increasingly popular metal-to-metal seal option.
 Their unique design features a serrated sleeve and internal element, such as a ball or mandrel.
 When force is applied, the internal element expands the serrated sleeve to engage the base, forming a reliable and secure seal.
 System designers can be more confident when choosing an engineered sealing solution.

 Proper Installation & Damage Prevention